ehliar/schematic_gui/README.md

 * Better documentation
 * Code cleanups (Right now the code doesn't even pretend to follow any decent design patterns for GUI:s such as MVC.)
-* Junctions in libavoid are acting up (see the undocumented 'U' command)
+* Junctions in libavoid are acting up.
+A workaround is included in clean_junction_positions().
+This should be investigated more and if possible the workaround should be removed.
 * Export to other formats than SVG
+* Export current view to clipboard
 * Allow component symbols to be specified using SVG (perhaps using librsvg to read these symbols?)
 * Add a better way to add components